THE ETIQUETTE OF BOWLS

 • If an umpire is called, remove all bowls except the bowls in question and stand clear while they adjudicate.

-• Singles players should thank their marker at the end of the game.
+• In championships, singles players should thank their marker at the end of the game.

 • Stay calm and never use strong language or display signs of ill temper.